Package 'ecotraj'

 Function trajectoryAngles2D returns a data frame with angle values on each trajectory.
 If betweenSegments=TRUE, then angles are calculated between trajectory segments, alternatively, If betweenSegments=FALSE, angles are calculated considering Y axis as the North (0°).

-Function trajectoryDirectionality returns a vector with directionality values (one per trajectory).
+Function trajectoryVariability returns a vector with total variability values (one per trajectory).

 Author(s)